 - Dialectical strategies to address clients who are "stuck" in therapy

-- Useful tools e.g. Tracking Sheet & Behavioural Analysis to increase structure in sessions and help clients move toward change
+- Useful tools e.g. Tracking Sheet & Behavioural Analysis to increase structure in sessions and help clients move towards change

 - Behaviour Theory techniques to help clients understand what might be maintaining their problem behaviours

 - Skills to help improve personal efficacy in therapy and reduce the likelihood of therapist burnout